 When we get married, most of us experience a “best days of my life” kind of phase.
 Everything seems so awesome and so romantic, we start believing that nothing can ever go wrong.
 Then slowly the time passes by and without our notice, our life situations starts to change and we add– work stress, financial pressure, kids, in-laws interferences, no time to spend with our partner and etc.

 Then suddenly we realise that something has gone terribly (intensity differs from couple to couple) wrong in the relationship – we don’t feel that sexual attraction towards each other that we used to feel before, we hardly talk with each other and when we talk, it’s all about issues at home or with kids.
-Lately, we have started fighting too frequently and gradually we both have increased the bar of insults, abuses and hurt we give to each other during a conflict.
+Lately, we have started fighting too frequently and gradually we both have increased the bar of insults, violence and hurt we give to each other during a conflict.

-Now the question is: how do you know at what stage you should immediately consult marriage counsellor before things turn complex, painful and devastating?
+Now the question is: how do you know at what stage you should immediately consult a marriage counsellor before things turn complex, painful and devastating?
 Today Delhi’s eminent Marriage Counsellor and Relationship Expert Shivani Misri Sadhoo shares some of the important trigger points and behaviours in relationships that are signs you may need help.

 Early stage indicators